syncloud/platform/README.md

 ## Syncloud (https://syncloud.org)

-Simple self-hosting of cloud apps.
+Simple self-hosting of popular apps.

-It is available as an image or a pre-installed device.
+It is available as an image or a pre-built [device](https://shop.syncloud.org).

 We are open to cooperation with hardware vendors interested in including Syncloud into their products.